-5.22 Vehicles and Vehicle Maintenance
+5.22 Vehicles

 - A. CONTRACTOR shall acquire and maintain all vehicles necessary to perform its services under this AGREEMENT.
-CONTRACTOR shall maintain the number of ALS equipped and fully operating ambulances that represent at least 150% of the peak staffing level. - B. CONTRACTOR'S ambulance vehicles shall meet the following requirements: - 1.
-May be standard Type I, II, or III. - 2.
-Shall meet or exceed federal and state standards at the time of the vehicle's original manufacture, except where such standards conflict, in which case state standards shall prevail. - Shall be equipped with powered gurneys and powered gurney loading systems.
-Implementation of powered gurney loading system will not be required until October 1, 2024 to allow for supply chain delays. - 4.
+CONTRACTOR shall maintain the number of ALS equipped and fully operating ambulances that represent at least 150% of the peak staffing level (referred to herein as 'fleet size').
+If a fraction is derived when multiplying the peak number of units by 150%, the number will be rounded up to the next whole integer. - B. CONTRACTOR'S ambulance vehicles shall meet the following requirements: - 1.
+May be standard Type I, II, or III. - Shall meet or exceed federal and state standards at the time of the vehicle's original manufacture, except where such standards conflict, in which case state standards shall prevail. - 3.
+All regular ambulances shall be equipped with powered gurneys and powered gurney loading/securing systems.
+All specialty ambulances shall be equipped with an appropriate gurney (bariatric gurney, etc.) and gurney loading/securing system. - 4.
 Shall have similar markings/decals/color schemes. - 5.
-Shall display the "911" emergency telephone number and level of service. - 6.
-Shall be marked to identify the company name but shall not display any telephone number other than "911" or any other advertisement. - 7.
-Shall be limited to a maximum mileage of 300,000.
-CONTRACTOR'S primary ambulances shall have less than 100,000 miles at the start of this AGREEMENT. - C. CONTRACTOR shall maintain a regional bariatric patient transport unit, available to respond to incidents within the COUNTY within a reasonable timeframe as necessary.
+Shall have high visibility rear striping. - 6.
+Shall display the "911" emergency telephone number and level of service. - 7.
+Shall be marked to identify the company name but shall not display any telephone number other than "911" or any other advertisement.